prabhavk/mst-backbone-repo/README.md

 # Using UNRESTselector.py

-The model selection procedure described in the paper can be reproduced as follows.
+The model selection procedure described in the paper can be reproduced using the following command

 ```console
 python3 UNRESTselector.py --seq alignment.fas --out output_prefix --input_tree tree.newick